Easy Madeira Cake With a Sugar Crust Topping

 Post Image

+Many people are misled by its name, thinking that it must be made with Madeira — a sweet fortified dessert wine akin to sherry or port — or come from the Portuguese island of Madeira.
 Instead, it was intended to be served with Madeira, the sort of afternoon decadence at which the Victorians excelled, and which I can confirm is a very good idea.

 A relative of the old English (and American) pound cake, this cake uses the same creaming method as the Victoria sponge and keeps to similar ratios, with just an increase in the quantity of flour, to create a denser sponge that keeps for longer.
 A cookbook I have from the ’60s just calls this “basic cake recipe.”

-Most traditional recipes keep the butter and sugar in proportion, but Nigella Lawson’s (from her mother-in-law) ups the proportion of butter, which makes for a moister, more delectable cake, and is a change I’ve kept here.
+Most traditional recipes keep the butter and sugar in proportion, but Nigella Lawson (from her mother-in-law) ups the proportion of butter, which makes for a moister, more delectable cake, and is a change I’ve kept here.

 I prefer to sprinkle a thick layer of sugar over the top to create a crackled surface.
 You should expect this cake to dome and crack during baking.